A Beautiful Ceremony by Peter

 What is your policy if we need to reschedule our ceremony?
 I allow one reschedule contingent on the new date and time being available.
 There may also be an additional fee if the venue is changed to a more distant location.

 How far in advance will you schedule a wedding?
 As a rule of thumb I don't book any weddings more than one year out.
 As I don't know what my work/vacation schedule will be it's difficult to lock in a date that far in advance.
-Normally most couples will book their weddings with me anywhere from 6 months to one year.
 Late Spring, Summer and early Fall is the peak season.
 During the colder months I'm usually wide open.

-Payment: A $25 non-refundable deposit is required to book your date.
-For weddings scheduled during peak months the deposit is $50.
-You may pay with personal check or money order.
+Deposit and Fee: A $50 non-refundable deposit is required to reserve your date and time.
+For weddings scheduled during off peak months the deposit is $25.
+You may pay with personal check, money order or PayPal for the deposit.
 Upon receipt of your deposit I will e-mail you a confirmation.
-The balance of my fee may be paid on the day of your wedding.
-Cash or money order only.
+The balance of my fee may be paid on the day of your wedding - cash or money order only.
 No personal checks on the day of wedding.
+Also, please keep in mind that during the peak season my services are in high demand.
+As such, I can only hold a date for THREE BUSINESS DAYS pending receipt of your deposit.
+Failure to timely remit a deposit may result in the date being offered to another party.
 Please click on the "Booking" tab above for further instructions.

 If we cancel our ceremony with you do we get our deposit back?
-No. Please keep in mind that I only have so many weekend dates available.
+No. Please keep in mind that I only have so many weekend dates available that are also time sensitive.
 If a party cancels I'm not guaranteed that I can reschedule that same date.
 Others may have been turned away who also wanted the time that you originally scheduled with me.
 I also have administrative costs.
 If you do decide to proceed at a later date I will honor your original deposit.

 May we pay for your services all in advance?
 Yes.